The Andalusian Blueprint: How 1492 Invented the World Order

 So what does this mean for us today?

-Second, it calls for a retrieval of the economic principles that Europe appropriated and corrupted.
-The Islamic tradition offers a model of trade based on mu’amalawhich emphasizes cooperation, risk-sharing, and social trust rather than the vertical accumulation of capital.
+Yet the legacy of 1492 is not only juridical or military; it is also economic.
+It calls for a retrieval of the economic principles that Europe appropriated and corrupted.
+The Islamic tradition offers a model of trade that emphasizes cooperation, risk-sharing, and social trust rather than vertical capital accumulation.
 In an era of rampant inequality and ecological collapse, these Islamic values offer a vital critique of colonial capitalism.

 Dr. Zahir Kolia’s research examines how coloniality and settler colonial formations are shaped by the secular using Postcolonial and Decolonial Theory, Indigenous Studies, Critical Race Theory, Post-Secular Studies and Decolonial approaches to World/Political Ecology.